Don't Follow. Pursue.

-Consistently ranked among the nation's best colleges, Truman State University offers high-quality undergraduate majors and minors, pre-professional studies and graduate programs.
-The University is best known for offering rigorous academic programs and an amazing educational value along with a generous scholarship program.
+Consistently ranked among the nation's best colleges, Truman State University offers 48 undergraduate majors, 58 minors, eight graduate programs and two graduate certificate programs, and several pre-professional areas of study.
+As Missouri's only highly selective public liberal arts and sciences university, Truman is best known for offering exceptionally high-quality academic programs and an amazing educational value.

-As a highly selective university, Truman attracts academically talented students who are natural leaders — the type of students who like to surround themselves with other smart students.
-More than 90% of our freshman class had a high school GPA of 3.25 or higher.
+Truman attracts academically talented students who are natural leaders — the type of students who like to surround themselves with other smart students.
+Truman students seek a well-rounded education that gives them the tools to solve problems and the broader perspectives to see opportunities.

-In step with Truman's strong focus on preparing students for success in all aspects of their lives, our faculty pursue excellence in teaching and compelling scholarship—guiding, mentoring, and challenging intellectual and curious students to discover connections across a wide range of endeavors.
-Nearly 100% of faculty teach undergraduate courses and represent major institutions including Harvard, Princeton, Yale, Oxford and the Sorbonne, to name a few.
+In step with Truman's strong focus on preparing students for success in all aspects of their lives, our faculty pursue excellence in teaching and compelling scholarship—guiding, mentoring, and challenging students.

 Our graduates have the ability and the confidence to succeed in whatever they put their minds to because of the experiences they have at Truman.
 Employers and graduate and professional schools recognize the value of a degree from Truman — a fact that is reflected in our high placement rate after graduation.